 I forgave my mother, which means I do not hold her wrongdoing against her, she doesn’t owe me an apology or anything at all.
 I forgave my mother not because of her, but because of Jesus.
-Who Jesus is and what He had done on the cross for me is the reason I forgave my mother.
+Who Jesus is and what He did on the cross is the reason why I forgave my mother.

 Reconciliation of the relationship doesn’t always follow the forgiveness of the offender because it might be unwise due to the violent behaviors of the person.

-People at church generally tend to impose on me their belief that I must be in a relationship with my mother.
-Yet, the Bible says “Do not conform to the patterns of this world but be transformed by the renewing of your mind,” so let’s see how to renew your mind daily using God’s word regarding your mother, her character, behaviors, and influence on you.
+People tend to impose on me their belief that I must be in a relationship with my mother.
+Yet, the Bible says “Do not conform to the patterns of this world but be transformed by the renewing of your mind,” so let’s see how to renew your mind daily using God’s Word regarding your mother, her character, behaviors, and influence on you.